 N.B.
-New writing is posted under Essays and Notes & Observations.
+New writing is posted under Essays/Posts and Notes & Observations.

-Tzanatl (Nahua) ‘tailed’: Zanate (or Zanate mayor) is the Mexican common name for the Great-tailed Grackle (GTGR), Quiscalis mexicanus.
-In Belizean kriol, it is simply Blackbird.
-Further south, it is called Clarinero (or Clarinero mayor).
-In Orioles, Blackbirds & Their Kin, ornithologist Alexander Skutch writes that in Costa Rica the males are called clarineros for their bugling behavior, while the females are called sanates.
+Tzanatle (Nahua)’tailed’: Zanate (or Zanate mayor) is the Mexican common name for the Great-tailed Grackle (Quiscalus mexicanus).
+In Belize Kriol, it is simply Blackbird.
+Further south it is called Clarinaro (or Clarinaro mayor).
+In Orioles, Blackbirds and Their Kin, ornithologist Alexander Skutch explains that in Costa Rica the males are known as clarinaros for their bugling calls, while the females are called sanates.

-1. Great-tailed Grackle, (GTGR), Q mexicanus—the Belizean species portrayed here, breeds from Minnesota to Peru
+1. Great-tailed Grackle, Q mexicanus—pictured here, breeds from Minnesota to Peru

 2. Common Grackle, Q quiscula—widespread over the eastern 2/3 of North America